Bump attractors and waves in networks of leaky integrate-and-fire neurons: Wave Stability

-The main aim of this section is to formalise the concept of linear stability for the problem under consideration, and to provide an algorithm for \tw{m} linear stability computations.
-We begin by showing that if two distinct $m$-spike solutions have firing functions $\tau$ and $\tau+\phi$, respectively, then the perturbations $\phi$ satisfy a linear equation to leading order.
-The following lemma also specifies admissible perturbations, namely $\phi$ are in the Banach space $C_\eta(\RSet,\RSet^m)$: perturbations are allowed to grow exponentially as $|x| \to \infty$, at a rate at most equal to $\eta$, which bounds the decay rate of the connectivity kernel function $w \in L^1_\eta(\RSet)$.
+\textit{Result 1 (\cref{lemma:linearVM}).} If two distinct $m$-spike solutions have firing functions $\tau$ and $\tau+\phi$ then, to leading order, $\phi$ is in the kernel of a bounded linear operator, $L \colon C_\eta(\RSet,\RSet^m) \to C_\eta(\RSet,\RSet^m)$, obtained by linearising the voltage mapping $V_m$ around $\tau$.
+We recall that $\eta$ bounds the decay rate of the connectivity function, $w \in L^1_\eta(\RSet)$ (see \cref{hyp:synapticFunctions}).
+This implies that admissible perturbations $\phi$ are allowed to grow exponentially as $|x| \to \infty$, at a rate at most equal to the decay rate of $w$.

-\begin{lemma}[Linearised voltage mapping operator] Assume \cref{hyp:synapticFunctions}, and let $(c,T)$ be the coarse variables of a \tw{m} with firing functions $\tau$.
-Further, let $L$ be the linear operator defined by $L\phi = \big( (L\phi)_1,\ldots,(L\phi)_m \big)$, where